Algebraic Theory of Quantum Synchronization and Limit Cycles under Dissipation: Imaginary Eigenvalues of Quantum Liouvillians and Stable Synchronization

-These results have considered only the cases of purely imaginary eigenvalues.
-Thus they correspond to infinitely long lived synchronized oscillations, i.e \emph{stable} quantum synchronization.
-In the next section we will analyse the behaviour of Liouvillian eigenvalues under perturbations and discuss the relation of these results to metastable quantum synchronization.
+The results in this section have considered only the cases of purely imaginary eigenvalues.
+Thus they correspond to infinitely long-lived synchronized oscillations, i.e. \emph{stable} quantum synchronization.
+In the next section, we will analyze the behaviour of Liouvillian eigenvalues under perturbations and discuss the relation of these results to metastable quantum synchronization.

-\section{Almost Purely Imaginary eigenvalues and Metastable Quantum Synchronization}
+\section{Almost Purely Imaginary Eigenvalues and Metastable \\ Quantum Synchronization}

 Let us now suppose that our Liouvillian is perturbed analytically so that we may write